-For instance, another interesting series is his Sahara excursion.
+Another interesting series is his Sahara excursion.
 The following clip is from an episode where he boards a two kilometer long train to cross some of the desert.

 As you can see it is not exactly a mainstream tourist destination, but at least he gets on the train.
-I would love to go on this train as well, but I suppose it wouldn’t work as smooth without being a celebrity followed by a team of cameramen.
+I would love to go on this train as well, but I suppose it wouldn’t work that smooth without being a celebrity followed by a team of cameramen.